Daimler wants to produce its own battery cells - Business Insider

-BERLIN, June 22 (Reuters) - German carmaker Daimler AG (DAIGn.DE) wants to manufacture its own battery cells, Business Insider reported on Tuesday, citing company sources.
+BERLIN (Reuters) - German carmaker Daimler AG wants to manufacture its own battery cells, Business Insider reported on Tuesday, citing company sources.

 Daimler struck a deal with Chinese battery supplier Farasis Energy in 2019 for the supply of lithium-ion battery cells and Farasis is building a factory in Germany.